liamschwie/athletic.net-video-grabber/README.md

 ```

 4. Copy the video id (Make sure you are copying the video id for the correct heat/event)
-5. Go tho this URL but replace "(videoid)" with your video id:
+5. Go to this URL but replace "(videoid)" with your video id:

 ```txt
 https://players.brightcove.net/(videoid)/default_default/index.html?videoId=6370761103112&**isUI=false&isVideojs=true&isJSON=true**